 I was struck by the power of that photograph, which by itself produced the effect of making me ask numerous new questions about Frisco City's history, and I discovered that it and other old photographs had the power to spark much-needed conversation among Frisco City's residents.

-I learned about the concept of rephotography, of re-taking old photographs from similar, if not identical, viewpoints to show then-and-now changes in the photos' subjects.
+In a recent graduate school course, I learned about the concept of rephotography, of re-taking old photographs from similar, if not identical, viewpoints to show then-and-now changes in the photos' subjects.
 I decided to conduct a rephotography project in Frisco City to help me better understand the changes that have taken place there.
 Beginning with the geographically-compact downtown stretch of buildings, I've re-taken old photographs in hopes of creating pairs or sets of photos that can illustrate the varying uses of the downtown buildings by Frisco City's merchants and residents.*

 In the process of making photographs and conducting interviews with Frisco City residents about the businesses they remember, I've encountered, among many residents, an overwhelming sense of loss about the way they remember the town "in the old days" and, among others, especially younger residents, outright shock that tired old Frisco City was once such a vibrant place.